weimeilin79/katacoda-scenarios/kamel101/step2.md

 ## Writing the first Camel K application
 We are going to start fresh with a simple Camel K getting started application.
 Go to the text editor on the right, under the folder /root/camel-basic.
-Right click on the directory and choose new -> file and name it `Basic.java`.
+Right click on the directory and choose New -> File and name it `Basic.java`.

 Paste the following code into the application.